Preparedness5 min read

 Where DocStow helps

 Emergency-readiness is strongest when access and reminders are built into your workflow.
-In DocStow, families can store scans in one place, set expiry/renewal reminders, and keep the highest-priority records inside a family document vault for emergency access when needed.
+In DocStow, families can store scans in one place, set expiry/renewal reminders, and keep the highest-priority records inside a secure document vault for emergency access when needed.

 Emergency-ready access